 Once Voldemort had ascended back to power, we were ‘lucky’ enough to encounter some of the awful people who surrounded him.
 Wormtail, Bellatrix Lestrange and Barty Crouch Jr were particularly deranged, but there was one lesser-known follower of the Dark Lord: Fenrir Greyback, known as ‘the most savage werewolf alive’.
-Let us never forget just how awful he truly was.

 While the likes of Voldemort and his followers were certainly evil, there was something awfully creepy about Fenrir that we just couldn’t shake off.
 Maybe it was his general disgusting demeanour.
 Perhaps it was his sadistic interest in attacking children, or his goal to transform as many witches and wizards as possible into werewolves.
 Or, of course, all of the above.